Richard J. Schonberger

 Let's Fix It!

-Schonberger's 2001 book details how to cope in the new era of hypercompetition--and accounting scandals (see, especially, Performance Management chapters 6 and 7--on what must be done inside the firm to reveal real strengths and weaknesses):
+Schonberger's 2001 book details how to cope in the new era of hypercompetition – and accounting scandals (see, especially, Performance Management chapters 6 and 7 – on what must be done inside the firm to reveal real strengths and weaknesses):

 Let's Fix It!
-Overcoming the Crisis in Manufacturing: How the World's Leading Manufacturers Were Seduced by Prosperity and Lost Their Way (Paying the Price of Stock Hyping and Management Fads) - Available in bookstores and on the Net
+Overcoming the Crisis in Manufacturing: How the World's Leading Manufacturers Were Seduced by Prosperity and Lost Their Way (Paying the Price of Stock Hyping and Management Fads)

-Best Practices in Lean Six Sigma Process Improvement: A Deeper Look . . . with Telling Evidence from the Leanness Studies (New York: John Wiley & Sons, 2008)
+Best Practices in Lean Six Sigma Process Improvement: A Deeper Look . . . with Telling Evidence from the Leanness Studies

 And from Free Press imprint of Simon & Schuster: